Thompson Water Seal and Paint: A Winning Combination or Not?

 How Thompson Water Seal Works

-1. Repelling Water: Upon application, Thompson Water Seal forms an invisible layer that effectively blocks water from penetrating the surface.
+1. Repelling Water: Upon application, Thompson Water Seal forms an invisible layer that blocks water from penetrating the surface.

 The Science Behind It